Dr Leanne Proops

 I became a Lecturer at Portsmouth in 2016 and a Senior Lecturer in 2017, having held postdoc positions at Sussex University and The University of Tokyo.
 I completed my PhD in Psychology at Sussex University, have an MSc (dist.) in Animal Behaviour from Exeter University and a BSc (1st) in Experimental Psychology from Sussex.
 I also spent several years working in an acquired brain injury unit and a community mental health project before returning to academia to pursue my interests in animal behaviour.

 I'm the Deputy Course Leader for our two undergraduate psychology degrees (BSc Psychology/ BSc Forensic Psychology).
-I teach on, and coordinate, the Level 4 unit Key Ideas in Human and Animal Behaviour and the Level 5 combined honours unit Contemporary Issues in Psychology.
+I teach on, and coordinate, the Level 4 unit Key Ideas in Human and Animal Behaviour.
 I'm a tutor for Level 4 & 5 students and I also supervise PhD students, Masters students and undergraduate project students.